2019 21

 2015 Pichon Baron 97p

 Tasted in April 2019.
-More spicy fruit and more "muscles" than in 2016, but this wine still had the same power and length.
+There was more spicy fruit and more "muscles" than in 2016, but this wine still had the same power and length.
 Fabulous stuff.

 2014 Pichon Baron 95p

 Tasted three times - last time in September 2019.
 Consistent notes.
-Classic Bordeaux style with tightness, strong backbone, and massive approach.
-This wine has everything and needs some time to develop.
+Classic Bordeaux style with tightness, a strong backbone, and a massive approach.
+This wine has everything it needs and requires some time to develop.

 2011 Pichon Baron 93p

 Tasted in June 2023.
-From magnum bottle.
-Powerful, very C. Sauvignon with earth, crushed stones, and graphite, great depth, still unresolved tannin.
-A classic Pauillac wine that needs many years to soften.
+From a magnum bottle.
+Powerful, very C. Sauvignon with earth, crushed stones, and graphite; great depth; with still unresolved tannins.
+It is a classic Pauillac wine that needs many years to soften.

 2010 Pichon Baron 98p

 Tasted twice - last time in April 2019.
 Not consistent notes.
-Big balls wine with power and concentration at the highest gear, dense and tight, and unlimited longevity.
-Like many other wines in vintage 2010, I remember that this wine wasn't that stunning and expressive from the barrel in April 2011.
-After bottling, it's become a different animal that has improved and turned into a true superstar.
+It's a huge wine with power and concentration at the highest gear, dense and tight, and with unlimited longevity.
+Like many other wines from the 2010 vintage, I recall that this one wasn't particularly stunning or expressive from the barrel in April 2011.
+After bottling, it has become a different animal, improving and ultimately turning into a true superstar.

 2006 Pichon Baron 94-95p

 Tasted in June 2023.
-70% C. Sauvignon, 28% Merlot and 2% C. Franc.
-From magnum bottle.
-Plenty of blackcurrants, creamy, big tannins, strong backbone, big depth, and long finish.
-Not ready yet.
-Put this wine for at least 25 years in the cellar!
+70% Cabernet Sauvignon, 28% Merlot, and 2% Cabernet Franc.
+From a magnum bottle.
+Plenty of blackcurrants, creamy, big tannins, a strong backbone, big depth, and a long finish.
+Still needs to be ready.
+Put this wine in the cellar for at least 25 years!

 2005 Pichon Baron 95+p

 Tasted twice - last time in June 2023.
 Consistent notes.
-Powerful, tight, dense, strong backbone, great depth, and great complexity.
-It's still in its prime age - we must wait at least ten years to get a complete insight into this wine's further development.
+Powerful, tight, dense, and strong backbone, with great depth and complexity.
+It's still in its prime, so we have to wait at least ten years to gain a complete insight into this wine's further development.

 2004 Pichon Baron 95p

 Tasted in April 2018.
-Similar to 2005, but the fruit here was less ripe than in 2005, and the tannin wasn't perfectly ripe either.
-Many years to go with waiting for tannin to soften a great deal.
+Similar to 2005, the fruit here was less ripe, and the tannin could have been more perfectly ripe as well.
+There are many years to wait for tannin to soften.

 2002 Pichon Baron (barrel sample) 91p

 Tasted in September 2003.
-Well-made wine with lovely complexity, superb structure, and delicious fruit.
+It is a well-made wine with lovely complexity, superb structure, and delicious fruit.

 2001 Pichon Baron 95p

 Tasted five times - last time in October 2020.
 Consistent notes.
 Perfectly ripe and beautifully aromatic.
 Chocolate flavors on the nose.
 Stylish and incredibly tasty.
-This wine continues to be a sheer beauty and joy.
-It was still closed when I tasted it in October 2020, 11 years since I last tasted it.
-It was closed and needed 10-20 years to be accessible.
+This wine remains a sheer beauty and joy.
+It was still closed when I tasted it in October 2020, 11 years after I last tasted it.
+It was closed and needed 10–20 years to be accessible.

 1996 Pichon Baron 96p

 Tasted twice - last time in June 2023.
 Consistent notes.
-Aromatic and powerful on the nose, deep on the palate with strong structure.
-Very concentrated and long on the aftertaste.
+Aromatic and powerful on the nose, deep on the palate, with a strong structure.
+It is very concentrated and has a long-lasting aftertaste.
 Superb wine.
 This was in April 2007.
 Sixteen years later, this wine hasn't changed that much!
-A textbook Pauillac wine, which, through the years, developed more nuances and became more complex.
+A textbook Pauillac wine that, over the years, has developed more nuance and become more complex.
 Stupendous effort!
-This wine can easily spend 20+ years more in the cellar.
+This wine can easily spend 20+ years in the cellar.

 1989 Pichon Baron 96-97p

 Tasted in September 2022.
 The level was less than 1 cm from the end of the cork!
-An incredibly youthfully tasting wine, 33-year-old, dark color, lots of freshness, an extraordinary nose of Cabernet Sauvignon with notes of red meat, tobacco, and cigar box.
-Great complexity, excellently ripe berries, grained tannin, exquisite balance, midpalate, and length.
-Awesome stuff from this property!!
-It can easily keep for 50 more years.
+It is an incredibly youthful-tasting 33-year-old wine with a dark color, lots of freshness, and an extraordinary Cabernet Sauvignon nose, featuring notes of red meat, tobacco, and cigar box.
+Great complexity, excellently ripe berries, grained tannins, exquisite balance, midpalate, and length.
+Amazing stuff from this property!!
+It can easily be kept for 50 more years.

 1926 Pichon Baron 92p

 Tasted in April 2018.
-Fishy (oyster) nose but tasted well alive.
-Better on the palate, clean, pleasing, delicate, and fruity finish.
+Fishy (oyster) nose but tasted still alive.
+Better on the palate, clean, pleasing, delicate, and a fruity finish.